Evgenia Emets: Art, Regenerative Agriculture, and the Rise of Forest Sanctuaries

 Regeneration Starts in the Community

 While Emets’ focus is undeniably on land regeneration, she insists that the true power of her work lies in community regeneration.
 “True ecological restoration can only happen when we restore our connections to each other and to the land,” she says.
-Emets believes that regeneration isn’t limited to green spaces and farms—it’s something that can be brought into communities, even those that aren’t part of the so-called “eco-village” or alternative movements.
+Emets believes that regeneration isn’t limited to green spaces and farms where to integrate regenerative agriculture, it’s something that can be brought into communities, even those that aren’t part of the so-called “eco-village” or alternative movements.

 Her vision is one where regenerative principles can be introduced to the broader public—not through grand campaigns, but through small, incremental experiences.
 It’s not about asking people to abandon their lives in the city or trade in their careers for farming—it’s about offering them small, meaningful ways to reconnect with the land, to rediscover their role in the ecosystem.